MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-relationships.md

 ## Many-To-One Relationship

 A Many-To-One relationship implies that multiple records in one entity are associated with a single record in another entity.
-This is commonly seen in scenarios where each child record (e.g., `Todo`) refers back to a parent record (`Category`).
+They occur where each child record (for example, `Todo`) refers back to a parent record (`Category`).

 ```json
 {